Like it or not, the Duchess of Sussex has quickly risen to become one of the world's most-watched women, and one of the most divisive.

 This is the exact moment when things started to shift.

-Last month, the Duke and Duchess announced they would be moving out of Kensington Palace, where they currently live next door to the Cambridges and their three children, to Frogmore Cottage in Windsor.
+The Duke and Duchess announced they would be moving out of Kensington Palace, where they currently live next door to the Cambridges and their three children, to Frogmore Cottage in Windsor.

 The sprawling 10-bedroom residence, which was gifted to the couple from The Queen, sits within the private Home Park and looks out onto the stunning grounds of Frogmore House.
 Meghan reportedly wants to renovate the property to include a new nursery and a gym and yoga studio.